Marek Belka: President of the National Bank of Poland, 2010–2016

-On 27 May 2010 Belka was nominated as the next President of the National Bank of Poland by Acting President Bronisław Komorowski.
-On 10 June 2010, he was approved by the Parliament (253 votes in favor; 184 against) as Head of National Bank of Poland.
+On 27 May 2010 Belka was nominated as the next head of the National Bank of Poland by acting president of Poland Bronisław Komorowski.
+On 10 June 2010, his nomination was approved by the parliament (253 votes in favor; 184 against).
+His term ended on 21 June 2016.

 In June 2014, the Polish magazine Wprost published a series of transcripts of secret recordings involving senior Polish government officials, including one in which Belka discussed the forthcoming 2015 election with the interior minister Bartłomiej Sienkiewicz.
 Belka said he would not resign over the remarks he is alleged to have made.
 The secret recordings were believed to have been made in one or more restaurants in the capital, Warsaw, and thought to date back as far as Summer 2013.

 In 2016, news media reported that Belka was considering taking up the role of the head of the European Bank for Reconstruction and Development (EBRD).
 He was also a member of the Eminent Persons Group on Global Financial Governance, which was established by the G20 Finance Ministers and Central Bank Governors for the period from 2017 to 2018.

 Member of the European Parliament, 2019-2024

-In the 2019 European Parliament election Belka was elected as the MEP for the Łódź constituency.
-In Parliament, he has since been serving on the Committee on Economic and Monetary Affairs.
-In 2020, he also joined the Subcommittee on Tax Matters.
+In the 2019 European Parliament election Belka was elected as an MEP for the Łódź constituency from the European Coalition list.
+In Parliament, he served on the Committee on Economic and Monetary Affairs and the Subcommittee on Tax Matters.

-In addition to his committee assignments, Belka is a member of the delegation for relations with the United States.
-He is also a member of the URBAN Intergroup.
-In Elections to the European Parliament in 2024 he ran from the first place on the Left list in the Łódź constituency, without obtaining re-election as a member of parliament.
+In addition to his committee assignments, Belka was a member of the delegation for relations with the United States and of the URBAN Intergroup.
+In elections to the European Parliament in 2024 he ran from the first place on the Left list in the Łódź constituency but failed to win re-election.